FanAttic-dev/cuda-project/CUDA.md

 - GPU is good for single-precision floating point operations (since it's designed for graphics)
   - newer GPUs support double precision, or half-precision
+- GPU has 2 SFU cores for special operations
 - **GPU single-precision implementation of functions**
   - `__sin()` - faster but less precise
 - addition and multiplication very fast